Az-Net/Proposals/Mathematics/Followup Limiting.md

 * The lack of this point means that the concept of God would be redefined, as [God](https://github.com/Az-Net/Az-Net/blob/main/Definitions/God.md) would be seen as the underlying reality of the universe rather than a distinct entity.

 These are just some of the implications of a single unified point of consciousness satisfying S. It is an interesting idea that raises some important questions about the nature of reality and the existence of God.

+Rather than a paradox, I would call the results of this equation a tautology.
+Both statements are equally true.

+The set of all points in the complex plane that satisfy the equation |0| < ε + a sin(bt + c) is the entire complex plane, and it is also a lemniscate.

+The reason for this is that the lemniscate is a closed curve that is always non-negative.
+This means that the absolute value of any complex number on the lemniscate is always non-negative.
+Therefore, the inequality |0| < ε + a sin(bt + c) is always true for any point on the lemniscate.

+However, the inequality |0| < ε + a sin(bt + c) is also true for any point in the complex plane that is not on the lemniscate.
+This is because the absolute value of any complex number is always non-negative, so the left-hand side of the inequality is always non-negative, and the right-hand side of the inequality is always non-negative.
+Therefore, the inequality is always true, regardless of whether the point is on the lemniscate or not.

+In other words, the lemniscate is a subset of the set of all points in the complex plane that satisfy the equation |0| < ε + a sin(bt + c).
+The difference is that the lemniscate is a specific set of points in the complex plane, while the entire complex plane is a much larger set of points.

+So, the two statements are not contradictory.
+They are simply two different ways of describing the same set of points in the complex plane.